ArtArtArtArt/KMSVault/1EvergreenNotes/How to organize your notes.md

 ---
 #note_organization

-Catagorize notes based not on where they come from but on where they go to.
+Categorize notes based not on where they come from but on where they go to.
 Answer the question : in what context will I use them?
 Try using tags for it, not folders.
 Folders should be used when a specific project emerges or as stages for the flow of ideas.

-# Inbox names
+# How to organize your notes
 - 0WrittingInbox - should have idea in
 - 1EvergreenNotes - notes that I want to expand.
 Most of random note picking comes from this folder.
 Try adding as many links as possible. ( What should I do with problems that are similar?
 How to detect it? - Using extensive tag system and always add tags you will be able to detect just by looking at the graph that some topics might be merged)
 - 2MOCs - Map of Content.
 They should gather evergreen notes and other MOCs.
 They should at the end of the day be connected to the HOME page.